Jenny Durkan: 2012 May Day vandalism response

 The 2012 May Day protests in Seattle included violent rioting, damage, and a proclamation of civil emergency by Mayor Mike McGinn.
 Durkan's office headed the prosecution that followed the vandalization of Seattle's William Kenzo Nakamura U.S. Courthouse during the protests.
 In the months after the protests, at least five suspected rioters were criminally charged.
 Those arrests were part of a much wider FBI investigation that both preceded and followed the events of May 1, 2012.

 Federal grand jury investigations were formed in Seattle and Portland, and the FBI engaged in raids and issued subpoenas to suspected "anarchists".
 Under grand jury rules, they could be asked a wide range of questions about themselves and people they knew, in secret proceedings without a defense lawyer present.

 Four individuals refused to testify before the Seattle grand jury, even after being granted use immunity, which impaired their right to refuse to testify.
 They were sent to jail for refusing to testify by U.S. District Judge Richard A. Jones, and spent several months at the Federal Detention Center, SeaTac, including time in solitary confinement.
 The justification given for this by a spokeswoman for Durkan's office was that it was "coercive" and could lead them to testify, rather than being "punitive".

 The Department of Justice and Durkan's office were widely criticized.
 The Seattle chapter of the National Lawyers Guild condemned their actions, "urging the FBI and the US Attorney to end the raids and drop the grand jury subpoenas" and raising concerns about political intimidation and negative effects on free speech.
 The ACLU raised concerns that the grand juries might be used as a "fishing expedition looking into people's political views and political associations."
 The Seattle Human Rights Commission opposed the use of solitary confinement as a human rights violation.
 On February 27, 2013, District Judge Richard A. Jones issued a court order for the release of Matt Duran and Katherine Olejnik.
 That was followed by the release of Maddy Pfeiffer.
 Durkan's office refused to answer questions about the decision-making process of bringing people before the grand jury, saying that it would "not discuss the status of investigations or the deliberative process."

 2013 police informant incident

 In 2013 Durkan prosecuted Walli Mujahidh and Abu Khalid Abdul-Latif for conspiring to kill US military personnel on July 4, 2011, in a terrorist plot.
-The FBI and SPD had used a convicted pedophile, Robert Childs, as a paid informant to infiltrate terrorist and other organizations.
+The FBI and SPD had used a convicted child rapist, Robert Childs, as a paid informant to infiltrate terrorist and other organizations.
 Childs and Seattle Police detective Samuel DeJesus deleted over 400 messages from Childs's phone before handing the evidence over to Durkan's office, which presiding judge James Robart called "at-best sloppy".
 Durkan defended using Childs as an informant, saying, "It's not the saints who can bring us the sinners."
+Childs was sentenced to life in prison in January 2022 after being convicted of raping a 12-year-old girl in Seattle in 2006.